 - #dontdonothing - All year long, choose to speak up against any acts of dating abuse you see, whenever you see it.
 Be an active bystander.
 If someone is being treated in a way that makes you feel uncomfortable, step in.
 Think about telling someone you trust.
 When you see people targeting someone online, don’t ignore it, at least change the subject.
 Speak up.
 Don’t Do Nothing.

 - Proclamation (pdf) HTML (Web page) – Consider requesting a proclamation from your local elected officials; see our sample for possible ideas.

 - Web banner – Download the

 Respect Love, Love Respect web banner

-February is Teen Dating Violence Awareness and Prevention Month!
+announcing Teen Dating Violence Awareness and Prevention Month.

-- Awareness Activities for Schools and Communities – There are many ways in which schools or youth programs can raise awareness of teen dating violence.
+- Get your schools and community involved – There are many ways in which schools or youth programs can raise awareness of teen dating violence.
 See a listing of suggestions or come up with your own!

-- How Big is the Problem of Teen Dating Violence? - Learn more about the problem of teen dating violence.
+- Want more facts about Teen Dating Violence? - Learn more about the problem of teen dating violence.
 Read statistics in the Teen Dating Violence Fact Sheet (printer-friendly/pdf ).